nexient-llc/launch-cli/README.md

 Options:
   --organization TEXT   GitHub organization containing your repository.
-                        Defaults to the nexient-llc organization.
+                        Defaults to the launchbynttdata organization.
   --name TEXT           Name of the service to  be created.  [required] --description TEXT    A short description of the repository.
   --public              The visibility of the repository.